MAKING STUFF returns to PBS

 Host a MAKING STUFF Themed Science Café

-Check out NOVA’s MAKING STUFF Online Toolkit for topic ideas, materials and tips on how to host your own café.
-Or find a Science Café near you at www.sciencecafes.org/find and learn about partnering or speaking at an established Café series.
+Check out NOVA’s NEW Innovation Cafés to learn more about science cafés that will accompany the new NOVA series MAKING MORE STUFF in October 2013.
+Or find a science café near you at www.sciencecafes.org/find and learn about partnering or speaking at an established café series.

 Join in the MAKING STUFF Share-a-Thon

 Connect with other viewers from around the globe while watching the re-airing of MAKING STUFF by visiting the MRS Facebook page!

 Even More Resources